Torann/homestead/readme.md

 ### Configuring Homestead

-#### Setting Your Provider

-The `provider` key in your `Homestead.yaml` file indicates which Vagrant provider should be used: `virtualbox`.
-You may set this to the provider you prefer:

-    provider: virtualbox

 #### Configuring Shared Folders

 The `folders` property of the `Homestead.yaml` file lists all of the folders you wish to share with your Homestead environment.
 As files within these folders are changed, they will be kept in sync between your local machine and the Homestead environment.
 You may configure as many shared folders as necessary: